Frugal Living Tips

 Pay off your debt

-The less debt you have, the more money you have to save.
-Therefore, it’s a good idea to pay off your credit card debt, student loans, car loans, and any other debt you owe.
+The less debt you have, the more money you’ll have to put toward your savings.
+Therefore, it’s a good idea to pay off your credit cards, student debt, and car loans in addition to any other debt you owe.

 Cut grocery and dining costs

-Look for deals at the grocery store and save restaurant visits for special occasions.
-This money saving tip can allow you to reduce your food costs and increase your savings.
+You might consider looking for deals at the grocery store or saving restaurant visits for special occasions.
+This money-saving tip can allow you to reduce your food costs and increase your savings.

 Cut entertainment costs

 Going to movies, concerts and sporting events can get expensive.
 You’ll save more money if you find free or low-cost entertainment options.

 Lower your electric bill

 Electric bills can get expensive and make it difficult for you to save money each month.
-To lower your electric bill, try using a programmable thermostat, unplugging electronics, and replacing air filters on a regular basis.
+To lower your electric bill, try using a programmable thermostat, unplugging unused electronics, and replacing air filters on a regular basis.

 A gym membership or cable subscription can eat up money that you could put toward your savings.
-Evaluate all of your subscriptions and cancel the ones you don’t need, especially if you don’t use them or can find cheaper alternatives.
+Evaluate your subscriptions and consider canceling the ones you don’t use, especially if you can find cheaper alternatives.

 Automate your savings

-If you automate your savings, you can save money without thinking about it.
+If you automate deposits, you can save money without thinking about it.
 Going through the one-time set-up process, you can ensure that a portion of your income transfers directly from your paycheck or checking account into your savings or retirement account.